Skip to main content

 • There is no water until you reach the creek and lakes, and storms build fast at altitude.
 Pack layers, a filter, and rain protection even on a clear morning.

-Want to swap Alice Lake for the longer Alice–Toxaway loop, or add the Redfish boat shuttle?Open the free planner to drag stops between days, add your own stops, and map the whole route live.
+Want to swap Alice Lake for the longer Alice–Toxaway loop, or add the Redfish boat shuttle?Open the planner to drag stops between days, add your own stops, and map the whole route live.

 3